oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    d.
 Configure connectivity from target database server to source database server.

    i.
+Remove retrictions on iptbles.

    Login to source database server.

    Execute below command as **opc** user to remove restriction on iptables.